 A higher-priced toilet is priced in such a way for a reason and is going to be worth the extra money either for personal comfort or resell value.
 A more expensive toilet might have a water-saving efficiency design, which is important for certain drought areas.
 Alternately it might be oversized for people who are exceptionally tall or a bit heavier than average.
 Generally speaking, a toilet priced between $400-$600 is going to be more comfortable to use and less expensive per flush if you live in an area where the price of water might affect your decisions toward appliances.

 Expensive toilets are worth their price.
-You might want it for your own comfort in the master bath, or they can be a great showpiece.
+You might want it for your own comfort in the primary bath, or they can be a great showpiece.
 If you entertain friends and guests at home or if your office is intended to provide a luxury feel for your clients, a toilet which is a bit nicer than average will reflect your attention to detail and expectations of the people you spend time with.

 Luxury Toilet Pricing: Millions